HackingHusky/OSCPv.2/windows+AD privesc/AD/README.md

 # AD attacks

 ## Credfiles
-Could be in the xxmap folder, dump SAM, a sql data base, look for everything!
+Could be in the xxamp folder, dump SAM, a sql data base, look for everything!
 ```
 UnattendedInstallFiles --> check for this with PowerUp
 ```